Yazino12/MemoryFoam/README.md

 ## Authors

-👤 **Yasin**
+👤 **Yasin Warsame**

 - GitHub: [@Yazino12](https://github.com/Yazino12)

 ## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
+- Contributions, issues, and feature requests are welcome!

 ## Show your support

-Give a ⭐️ if you like this project!
+- Give a ⭐️ if you like this project!

 ## Acknowledgments

-This was not possible without the help of [Microverse](https://github.com/microverseinc/curriculum-transversal-skills/blob/main/documentation/hello_microverse_project.md).
+- This was not possible without the help of [Microverse](https://github.com/microverseinc/curriculum-transversal-skills/blob/main/documentation/hello_microverse_project.md).

 ## 📝 License

-This project is [MIT](./MIT.md) licensed.
+- This project is [MIT](./MIT.md) licensed.